SSWConsulting/SSW.Rules.Content/rules/all-the-things-you-can-use-qr-code-for/rule.md

 ![Figure: use WeChat to sign-up and login to Zhihu (A Chinese Quora replacement)](zhihu-login.png)

-Some social networks can also offer login by scanning a QR code using the network’s own app instead of entering a user name and a password.
+Some social networks can also offer login by scanning a QR code using the network’s own app instead of entering a username and a password.

 ![Figure: use Weibo App to scan a QR code to login their services on the web](weibo-login.png)